-- > To be treated with dignity and respect. - > To be treated by Providers the same as other people seeking health care benefits to which Member is entitled. - To select or change a PCP. - > To obtain behavioral health, chemical dependency, or family planning services without referral. - To have a friend, family Member, or advocate present during appointments and at other times as needed within clinical guidelines. - > To be actively involved in the development of a treatment plan. - To receive information about their condition and covered and non-covered services, and to allow an informed decision about proposed treatment(s). - To consent to treatment or refuse services and be told the consequences of that decision, except for court-ordered services. - To receive written materials describing rights, responsibilities, benefits available, how to access services, and what to do in an emergency. - > To receive written materials explained in a manner which is understandable. - > To receive necessary and reasonable services to diagnose the presenting condition.
+- > To be treated with dignity and respect. - To be treated by Providers the same as other people seeking health care benefits to which Member is entitled and to be encouraged to work with the member's care team, including providers and community resources appropriate to the member's needs. - To select or change a PCP or service site and to change those choices as permitted in the MCE's administrative policies. - Refer oneself directly to behavioral health or family planning services without getting a referral from a PCP or other participating provider. - To have a friend, family member, member representative or advocate present during appointments and at other times as needed within clinical guidelines. - To be actively involved in the development of a treatment plan. - To receive information about their condition and covered and non-covered services, and to allow an informed decision about proposed treatment(s). - To consent to treatment or refuse services and be told the consequences of that decision, except for court-ordered services.